AnuraagRath/Titanic_DataAnalysis/README.md

 # Titanic_DataAnalysis
 ![Logo](/images/tt.png)

-Using Pandas and Numpy, i performed basic data analysis on the deathtoll of the Titanic.
-Here i discovered as to how many people died, which statusclass suffered the most, which gender suffered the most and many other information.
+Using Pandas and Numpy, I performed basic data analysis on the deathtoll of the Titanic.
+Here I discovered as to how many people died, which statusclass suffered the most, which gender suffered the most and many other information.

 # Interpretation
 * The percentage of survivors of the Titanic were only about 38%